lordg/docs/en/console-and-shells/schema-management-and-migrations.rst

         }
     }

+Note: when interacting with your Models, such as inserting above, keep in mind you need to manage which database configuration your Model uses.
+Otherwise Cake will load the Model with the default database configuration.
+So you can add ``$post->useDbConfig = $this->connection;`` just after Initializing the Post model.

 The ``before()`` and ``after()`` callbacks run each time a table is created or dropped on the current schema.